Please scroll down to the end of the page for further information about specific subjects.

 Our intention for every child in this school, is that they experience a rich, ambitious curriculum, which stimulates their curiosity, challenges their perceptions of the world and equips them to be happy, healthy humans.
 We plan for them to have a clear understanding and appreciation of their lives in our beautiful locality as well as a global context, while developing an awareness of and respect for the diversity of cultures and lifestyles found further afield in the UK and wider world.

 Opportunities for problem solving will grow their creative thinking and build resilience, as they learn from mistakes on their journey to success.
-When they take their next steps, they will know how to keep themselves safe and choose to be respectful, kind, responsible young people who contribute positively to our world.
+When they take their next steps, they will know how to keep themselves safe and choose to be respectful, kind, responsible young people who contribute positively to our world, shining a light where they can improve life for others.

 By providing a caring ethos in which children can explore their own faith as well as the faith of others, we aim to develop their spiritual, moral and social understanding.
 Our children deserve a quality environment and we believe that everything we offer from buildings to books, should be the best we can achieve.